 - Your Medicare and Medicaid covered services must be provided according to the rules set by Medicare and Medicaid. - The services (including medical care, services, supplies, equipment, and drugs) must be medically necessary.
 Medically necessary means you need services to prevent, diagnose, or treat your medical condition or to maintain your current health status.
 This includes care that keeps you from going into a hospital or nursing home.
 It also means the services, supplies, or drugs meet accepted standards of medical practice or are otherwise necessary under current Medicare or Illinois Medicaid coverage rules. - You get your care from a network provider.
 A network provider is a provider who works with the health plan.
 In most cases, the plan will not pay for care you get from an out-of-network provider.
-Chapter 3 has more information about using network and out-of-network providers. - You have a primary care provider (PCP) or a care team that is providing and managing your care. - Some of the services listed in the Benefits Chart are covered only if your doctor or other network provider gets approval from us first.
-This is called prior authorization.
-Covered services that need prior authorization are marked in the Benefits Chart by a footnote.
-In addition, you must get prior authorization for the following services that are not listed in the Benefits Chart: - Blood services - All preventive services are free.
-You will find this apple next to preventive services in the Benefits Chart.
+Chapter 3 has more information about using network and out-of-network providers. - You have a primary care provider (PCP) or a care team that is providing and managing your care.
+In most cases, your PCP must give you approval before you can use someone that is not your PCP or use other providers in the plan's network.
+This is called a referral.
+Chapter 3 has more information about getting a referral and explains when you do not need a referral. - Some of the services listed in the Benefits Chart are covered only if your doctor or other network provider gets approval from us first.
+This is called prior authorization (PA).
+Covered services that need PA are marked in the Benefits Chart by a footnote.
+In addition, you must get PA for the following services that are not listed in the Benefits Chart: - Blood services - All preventive services are free.
+You will find this apple on next to preventive services in the Benefits Chart. - ?